awsdocs/amazon-aurora-user-guide/doc_source/rds-proxy.howitworks.md

  All the statements within a single transaction always use the same underlying database connection\.
 The connection becomes available for use by a different session when the transaction ends\.
 Using the transaction as the unit of granularity has the following consequences:
 +  Connection reuse can happen after each individual statement when the RDS for MySQL or Aurora MySQL `autocommit` setting is enabled\.
 +  Conversely, when the `autocommit` setting is disabled, the first statement you issue in a session begins a new transaction\.
 Thus, if you enter a sequence of `SELECT`, `INSERT`, `UPDATE`, and other data manipulation language \(DML\) statements, connection reuse doesn't happen until you issue a `COMMIT`, `ROLLBACK`, or otherwise end the transaction\.
-+  Entering a data definition language \(DDL\) statement causes the transaction to end after that statement completes\.
++  Entering a data definition language \(DDL\) statement causes the transaction to end after that statement completes when using MySQL\.
+[Some DDL statements are supported without ending transactions in PostgreSQL](https://wiki.postgresql.org/wiki/Transactional_DDL_in_PostgreSQL:_A_Competitive_Analysis#Transactional_DDL)\.

  RDS Proxy detects when a transaction ends through the network protocol used by the database client application\.
 Transaction detection doesn't rely on keywords such as `COMMIT` or `ROLLBACK` appearing in the text of the SQL statement\.